CNSP-Workshop/CNSP-resources/docs/howtoPage.rst

 Typical issues include:

 #.
-MATLAB doesn't give an error, but nothing happens.
-You may have copied the dataset into the wrong folder.
+MATLAB doesn't give an error, but *nothing happens*: You may have copied the dataset into the wrong folder.
    Or you might have downloaded some other dataset.
 Note that the dataset name should be specified in `CNSP/exampleScrips/CNSP_example1_forwardTRF.m` by modifying the following line (around line 38):